Conference

 Commercialisation: From Discovery to Delivery

+This session, chaired by Jonathan Williamson, Global Commercial Director at SCION Instruments, will explore Scotland’s life sciences sector is home to world-leading research and innovation but translating that into commercial success remains a defining challenge.
+This session will explore how we can better support the full innovation journey, from lab bench to global markets.
 We’ll examine the practical realities of building investable ventures, accessing capital, managing risk, and navigating regulation, while celebrating the companies and leaders turning Scottish science into real-world impact.
 How can we scale more ideas, faster, and make Scotland a global hub for life sciences commercialisation?

 1400